+Lanzarote holidays are the perfect choice for those sun seekers who want to indulge in warmer weather whatever the time of year.
 This once active volcanic island – with its cratered landscape resembling that of the moon and quaint, whitewashed villages – appears to be something out of a dream.
 Of Spain’s 12 Canary Islands, Lanzarote is located the farthest east, just off the coast of Africa.
-Known for its perfect temperatures and scenic views, the “island of eternal spring,” is the idyllic destination for a beach holiday.
+Known for its perfect temperatures and scenic views, it is the idyllic destination for a beach holiday.

 Lanzarote holidays have been a favourite of travelers for years.
 The deeply-hued red mountains, glimmering turquoise waters and warm black, gold and white sand beaches paint the picture-perfect setting for an unforgettable experience.
 With the dazzling views, the laid back atmosphere and enchanting culture, it’s apparent why this island is so mesmerising.

-Whether you are traveling alone, with friends, family or as part of a couples retreat, the island’s diverse geography offers a range of activities and entertainment that cater to everyone’s tastes.
+Whether you are traveling alone, with friends, as part of a couples retreat, or on a family holiday, the island’s diverse geography offers a range of activities and entertainment that cater to everyone’s tastes.
 From exploring the perfectly-preserved towns and majestic caves, to sunbathing along the extensive coastline and diving into the rich coral reef, you are guaranteed to have a relaxing and fun-filled trip.
-For the best holiday to Lanzarote, use our search plan to book your travels in 2017 and 2018 today.
+For the best cheap holidays 2024/2025 to Lanzarote, use our search plan to book your Lanzarote getaway today.

 As a result of its proximity to Africa, Lanzarote’s geography and climate share several characteristics with that of the Sahara.
 The wonderful temperatures, more than 300 days of sunshine and little rainfall mean that the island can be enjoyed year-round.
 Summer in Lanzarote takes place between April and November, when average temperature peak at 29°C. During the winter months of December through March, temperatures reach a maximum of 23°C.